-- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,
+- 1 Be it enacted by the Senate and House of Representa-

+- 2 tives of the United States of America in Congress assembled,

-3 SECTION 1.
+- 3 SECTION 1.
 SHORT TITLE.

-- 4 This Act may be cited as the "Caribbean Basin Secu- - 5 rity Initiative Authorization Act".
+- 4 This Act may be cited as the "Caribbean Basin Secu-

+- 5 rity Initiative Authorization Act".

-6 SEC.
+- 6 SEC.
 2. DEFINITIONS.

-7 In this Act:
+- 7 In this Act:

 1 (1) Appropriate congressional commit- 2 TEES.-The term "appropriate congressional com- 3 mittees" means- 4 (A) the Committee on Foreign Relations 5 and the Committee on Appropriations of the 6 Senate; and 7 (B) the Committee on Foreign Affairs and 8 the Committee on Appropriations of the House 9 of Representatives.
-10 (2) BENEFICIARY COUNTRIES.-The term "ben- 11 eficiary countries" means the beneficiary countries 12 of the Caribbean Basin Security Initiative.
-13 SEC.
-3. AUTHORIZATION OF APPROPRIATIONS FOR THE 15 14 CARIBBEAN BASIN SECURITY INITIATIVE.
+10 (2) Beneficiary countries.-The term "ben- 11 eficiary countries" means the beneficiary countries 12 of the Caribbean Basin Security Initiative.
+10 SEC 9 AUTHODIZATION OF ADDDODDIATIONS FOR THE 13 SEC.
+3. AUTHORIZATION OF APPROPRIATIONS FOR THE 13 14 CARIBBEAN BASIN SECURITY INITIATIVE.
 14 CARIBBEAN BASIN SECURITY INITIATIVE.
-14 15 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is 14 15 16 17 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State 14 15 16 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- 14 15 16 17 18 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- ment \$74,800,000 for each of fiscal years 2023 through 14 15 16 17 18 19 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- ment \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative 14 15 16 17 18 19 20 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- ment \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b).
-14 15 16 17 18 19 20 21 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- ment \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b). (b) PURPOSES.-The purposes described in this sub- 14 15 16 17 18 19 20 21 22 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- ment \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b). (b) PURPOSES.-The purposes described in this sub- section are the following: 14 15 16 17 18 19 20 21 22 23 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- ment \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b). (b) PURPOSES.-The purposes described in this sub- section are the following: (1) To promote citizen safety, security, and the
+14 15 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is 14151617 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State 14151617 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Develop- 14 15 16 17 18 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Development \$74,800,000 for each of fiscal years 2023 through 14 15 16 17 18 19 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Development \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative 14151617181920 CARIBBEAN BASIN SECURITY INITIATIVE. (a) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to the Department of State and the United States Agency for International Development \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b).
+14 15 16 17 18 19 20 21 (a) Authorization of Appropriations.-There is authorized to be appropriated to the Department of State and the United States Agency for International Development \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b). (b) Purposes.-The purposes described in this sub- 14 15 16 17 18 19 20 21 22 (a) Authorization of Appropriations.-There is authorized to be appropriated to the Department of State and the United States Agency for International Development \$74,800,000 for each of fiscal years 2023 through 2027 to carry out the Caribbean Basin Security Initiative to achieve the purposes described in subsection (b). (b) Purposes.-The purposes described in this subsection are the following: